 Donating Records to the Archives

-The City of Winnipeg Archives is closed to the public until further notice.
-Staff will continue to offer reference services by telephone and email.
-To discuss your research needs, please contact the Archives at 204-986-5325 or email email@example.com.
-To search and access records online, visit Winnipeg in Focus.
+The City of Winnipeg Archives research room at 50 Myrtle St. has reopened by appointment only.
+Appointments must be made in advance.
+Where possible, records may be electronically provided.
+To discuss your research needs, please contact the Archives at 204-986-5325 or email firstname.lastname@example.org.
+To search and access records online, visit Winnipeg in Focus

 Please review the COVID-19 safety measures before visiting.